danjaffray-stripe/multiprocessor-checkout/readme.md

 1. Start the server:

     ```bash
-    node server.js
+    nodemon server.js
     ```

-2. Open `index.html` in your web browser.
+2. Open `http://localhost:4242` in your web browser.

-3. Use the checkout system to add items to the cart and complete the purchase.
+3. Complete a purchase using the Stripe test cards.

 ## Architecture